 We are signed up to the Club Mark scheme & take our responsibilities for child safety very seriously.
 We have volunteer child protection & welfare officers appointed & have a protection policy which can be viewed on the club notice board at Par track.
 All our coaches and officials are DBS checked and first aid certified coaches are available at all club training sessions.

-These are some of our athletes who have been given life membership in recognition of their selection for Great Britain teams:
+These are some of our athletes who have been given life membership in recognition of their selection for Great Britain teams and service to the club:

 Kevin Toher - competed in three world cross country championships as an under 20 and was the first GB junior across the line in Boston in 1992